rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 ```

 We must now tell our client channel, the Javascript one, to perform CableReady operations, if there are any.
-if there are any.
-You can do that by editing the code inside
+You can do that by editing the code inside:
 `app/javascript/channels/link_views_channel.js` to match the following snippet:

 ```javascript